- Address: Saint-Denis

 Extra stadium info – Stade de France

-In 1998, the stadium hosted the final of the prestigious FIFA World Cup, which was won by the French Republic after defeating Brazil in front of 80,000 fans.
-The national football team of the French Republic became the seventh team with a FIFA World Cup title, after the Argentine Republic, Brazil, England, Germany, the Italian Republic and Uruguay.
-The first UEFA Champions League final at the Stade de France took place in 2000.
-The European championship for football clubs was won by Real Madrid after defeating Valencia CF 3-0 in front of 80,000 spectators.
-In 2007, 80,000 people showed up for the first Rugby World Cup final at the Stade de France.
-South Africa won the game after beating England.
+In 1998, the stadium hosted the final for the prestigious FIFA World Cup, which was won by the French Republic after defeating Brazil in front of 80,000 fans.
+The national football team of the French Republic became the seventh team with a FIFA World Cup title.
+The national football teams of the Argentine Republic, Brazil, England, Germany, the Italian Republic and Uruguay won at least one world championship title before the French Republic.

 The Race of Champions and a world record